My early career choices

 No wrong path

-When I left school I really had no idea what career I wanted to build and I made a few choices early on that led me down a path I didn’t want to follow.
-So, I changed direction.
+When I left school I really had no idea what career I wanted.
+I made a few choices early on that led me down a path I didn’t want to follow.
+So I changed direction!

 The early signs that I was a techie